-It is not necessary that the Title XIX/XXI and Non-Title XIX/XXI performance bond or bond substitute be met with two separate performance bonds or bond substitutes.
+It is not necessary that the Title XIX/XXI and Non-Title XIX/XXI Performance Bond or Bond Substitute be met with two separate Performance Bonds or Bond Substitutes.

+Refer to ACOM Policy 305.
 44. AMOUNT OF PERFORMANCE BOND OR BOND SUBSTITUTE